Jenny Taft

-Jenny Taft (born September 5, 1987) is an American sports television personality who served as the moderator on Fox Sports 1's Skip and Shannon: Undisputed.
-Taft additionally works as a lead college football sideline reporter on Fox broadcasts.
+Jenny Taft (born September 5, 1987) is an American sports television personality who works as a lead college football sideline reporter on Fox broadcasts.
 Her broadcasting career began with the Fox Sports North (FSN) regional affiliate.
-Taft is also a pit reporter for BattleBots on the Discovery channel.
+Taft is also a pit reporter for BattleBots on the Discovery Channel and served as the moderator on Fox Sports 1's Undisputed.

 Early years

-Jenny Taft was born on September 5, 1987 in Edina, Minnesota.
-She attended Edina High School.
+Taft was born on September 5, 1987, in Edina, Minnesota.
+She attended Edina High School, graduating from the school in 2006.
 Taft then attended Boston University, where she played lacrosse.
 She majored in Broadcast Journalism and graduated with a bachelor's degree in 2010.

 Broadcasting career

 Fox Sports North

 Taft's broadcasting career began with Fox Sports in 2011.
 This early period of her career saw her fill a "Fox Sports Girl" role, as she served as a Fox Sports North sideline reporter for the Minnesota Lynx of the WNBA.
 During her time as an FSN Girl, she was also a social media contributor for Minnesota's Timberwolves, Twins, and Wild sports teams, as well as an in-stadium/arena host at Twins and Wild games.
 Taft attributed her success later in her career in part due to getting on-camera repetitions at FSN.